The supply of ships and aircraft: aircraft: airline operating for reward chiefly on international routes

 For the purposes of this legislation HMRC takes the view that any route that is not a wholly domestic route within the UK is an international route.
-HMRC understands that this is the approach taken in other Member States and that to do otherwise would be impossible to implement and verify in practice; this approach appears to achieve the broad intention of the Directive to tax the domestic UK consumption.

 A domestic route is one that is between any two places within the UK, Isle of Man or between the UK and the Isle of Man and includes routes with a flight path that may not be wholly within UK airspace.

-The UK and Manx airspace is that over England, Scotland, Wales, Northern Ireland and Isle of Man and up to 12 nautical miles from the coast.
+The UK and Manx airspace is that over England, Scotland, Wales Northern Ireland and Isle of Man and up to 12 nautical miles from the coast.

 The Isle of Man is to be included within the UK domestic definition because for VAT purposes the UK and Isle of Man are within the same Fiscal Territory within the meaning of the Principal VAT Directive (Directive 2006/112) Article 7(2).
-HMRC initially and erroneously advised that routes between the UK and Isle of Man were ‘international‘ for this purpose.
+HMRC initially and erroneously advised that routes between the UK and Isle of Man were “international” for this purpose.
 Where airlines are treating these routes as international HMRC will accept this until 1 August 2011.

-Flights which do not physically land at that destination, for example helicopters delivering/collecting goods /passengers by means of a hoist or drops by parachute, can be considered operating on a route provided that was the aim of the flight plan.
+Flights which do not physically land at that destination for example helicopters delivering/collecting goods /passengers by means of a hoist or drops by parachute can be considered operating on a route provided that was the aim of the flight plan.

 Flights that are diverted from the original flight plan should normally be considered as having flown under the original plan.
 For example an international flight that develops technical difficulties and has to land within the UK will still be considered as an international flight.